What Is PT in the Military? Meaning, Standards & Daily Workouts

 How Is Military Fitness Officially Measured?

-The most-discussed example is the U.S. Army's Army Combat Fitness Test (ACFT), the test most people mean when they say the new PT test.
-The ACFT replaced the decades-old APFT precisely because the old three-event format, push-ups, sit-ups, and a 2-mile run, failed to measure the strength, power, and multi-domain capacity a soldier actually needs in combat.
-The ACFT measures functional fitness across six events:
+The most-discussed example is the U.S. Army's Army Fitness Test (AFT), the test most people mean when they say the new PT test.
+The AFT became the Army's official test of record on June 1, 2025, replacing the Army Combat Fitness Test (ACFT), which had itself replaced the decades-old APFT.
+The update cut the awkward standing power throw and brought the test down to five events, each chosen to measure the strength, power, and multi-domain capacity a soldier actually needs in combat.
+The AFT measures functional fitness across five events:

 Passing a military fitness test is mandatory across every branch, but the score is much more than a pass or fail stamp.
 PT test results carry significant weight in personnel files, performance evaluations, and promotion boards, and they directly influence the trajectory of a service member's entire career.
 A maxed-out score does not just signal physical capability, it signals discipline, work ethic, and the kind of professional identity that the military's most demanding assignments require.